calvinyeungck/Automated_Assignment_Grading/README.md

   <img src="./img/fig1.png" alt="System Overview" width="600"/>
 </p>

-Automated grading has become an essential tool in education technology due to its ability to efficiently assess large volumes of student work, provide consistent and unbiased evaluations, and deliver immediate feedback to enhance learning.
-However, current systems face significant limitations, including the need for large datasets in few-shot learning methods, a lack of personalized and actionable feedback, and an overemphasis on benchmark performance rather than student experience.
-To address these challenges, we propose a Zero-Shot Large Language Model (LLM)-Based Automated Assignment Grading (AAG) system.
-This framework leverages prompt engineering to evaluate both computational and explanatory student responses without requiring additional training or fine-tuning.
-The AAG system delivers tailored feedback that highlights individual strengths and areas for improvement, thereby enhancing student learning outcomes.
-Our study demonstrates the system's effectiveness through comprehensive evaluations, including survey responses from higher education students that indicate significant improvements in motivation, understanding, and preparedness compared to traditional grading methods.
-The results validate the AAG system's potential to transform educational assessment by prioritizing learning experiences and providing scalable, high-quality feedback.
+- **Importance of Automated Grading**: Automated grading is crucial in education technology as it allows for efficient assessment of large volumes of student work, ensures consistent and unbiased evaluations, and provides immediate feedback to enhance learning.

+- **Challenges in Current Systems**: Current systems face challenges such as the need for large datasets in few-shot learning methods, a lack of personalized feedback, and an overemphasis on benchmark performance rather than prioritizing the student's learning experience.

+- **Proposed Solution**: The Zero-Shot LLM-Based Automated Assignment Grading (AAG) system leverages prompt engineering to evaluate both computational and explanatory responses from students without additional training or fine-tuning, providing tailored feedback that highlights strengths and areas for improvement.

+- **Impact and Validation**: The system has been shown to significantly improve student motivation, understanding, and preparedness compared to traditional grading methods, as evidenced by survey responses from higher education students, validating its potential to transform educational assessment and provide scalable, high-quality feedback.

 ## 📊 Result Replication